 I hope you and your family had a safe and joyous holiday.
-With January upon us, we’ve now reached the midpoint of our school year, and we have a lot to celebrate!
+With the new year upon us, we’ve now reached the midpoint of our school year, and we have a lot to celebrate!

 2016 was a successful year for Mayfield City Schools in many ways.
 Student achievement continues to grow and our beloved community showed its support of our schools with their vote by passing Issue 115 resoundingly.
 Because of your support, we are able to maintain the great work that is accomplished by our teachers and staff on a daily basis with students so they are prepared for a successful life after graduation.
 Thank you voters!

 As we move into the second part of the school year, we still have a lot of work to do.
 Our school district leaders recently met to discuss how we can continue to move forward together through our Quality Improvement Pillars which represent the goals and vision for our school district.
 These conversations focused on:

 •Maintaining Strong Fiscal Stewardship and Operations

 Each one of these Pillars is important to create an environment where our students can excel and thrive.
 It starts with a high-quality staff who builds relationships and goes the extra mile for kids; includes leadership from our principals that guide our instruction and operational programming at each school building; and allows us to work directly with residents and local business partners to develop partnerships that benefit students.
 We will continue to use technology, create innovative programs, and adapt our curriculum to meet today’s college and career needs.

 Altogether, it’s about constantly searching for ways to provide a dynamic education to our students both inside and outside the four walls of the classroom.